Netflix Prize: Problem and data sets

 For each movie, the title and year of release are provided in a separate dataset.
 No information at all is provided about users.
 In order to protect the privacy of the customers, "some of the rating data for some customers in the training and qualifying sets have been deliberately perturbed in one or more of the following ways: deleting ratings; inserting alternative ratings and dates; and modifying rating dates."

 The training set is constructed such that the average user rated over 200 movies, and the average movie was rated by over 5000 users.
 But there is wide variance in the data—some movies in the training set have as few as 3 ratings, while one user rated over 17,000 movies.

 There was some controversy as to the choice of RMSE as the defining metric.
-Would a reduction of the RMSE by 10% really benefit the users?
 It has been claimed that even as small an improvement as 1% RMSE results in a significant difference in the ranking of the "top-10" most recommended movies for a user.